-If you just put any word in to the URL is might harm your rankings in the search engine.
-For example, if we had a page on SEO and the URL is klubclicks.com/seo/ then that’s not really offering too much value as to rank for the keyword SEO on it’s own would be incredibly difficult for a website like ours (perhaps in a few years time 😀 )
+If you just put any word into the URL, it might harm your rankings in the search engine.
+For example, if we had a page on SEO and the URL is klubclicks.com/seo/, then that’s not really offering too much value as to rank for the keyword SEO on its own would be incredibly difficult for a website like ours (perhaps in a few years time 😀 )

 Clean URLs = better user experience

-If your URL isn’t clear, this could impact the amount of people clicking on it and the people who do click might not have been expecting that page meaning they bounce (leave the web page) after just a couple of seconds.
+If your URL isn’t clear, this could impact the number of people clicking on it, and the people who do click might not have been expecting that page, meaning they bounce (leave the web page) after just a couple of seconds.

-If your links are being shared around, this likely means that it will be copy and pasted which mean the URL is unformatted, lets say on social media.
+If your links are being shared around, this likely means that they will be copied and pasted, which means the URL is unformatted, let’s say, on social media.

-The anchor text could just be showing as jumbled up letters if it’s just a random URL.
+The anchor text could just be showing as jumbled letters if it’s just a random URL.

 Avoid Keyword Stuffing

 Stuffing keywords in the URL can actually harm your search engine rankings.
-You can target keywords on your page but when it comes to the URL structure too many keywords will hurt you.
+You can target keywords on your page, but too many keywords will hurt you regarding the URL structure.

-Always avoid putting multiple keywords in the URL, ideally place a few other keywords in H2 and H3 headings to help the search engines show you in the search result for that specific keyword.
+Avoid putting multiple keywords in the URL; ideally, place a few other keywords in H2 and H3 headings to help the search engines show you in the search result for that specific keyword.

 Never use capital letters in the URL